kwru222/RoboticsAssign2/README.md

 # RoboticsAssign2

-This repository was created as a collaboration between Keith Russell, Samrat Patel and Ruckick Mishra.
+This repository was created as a collaboration between Keith Russell, Samrat Patel and Ruchick Mishra.